jxs1211/jxs1211/README.md

 #### Who am I?
 - I'm a software developer
-- Senior Programmer in a famous video game company
+- Working as a Programmer for a video game company
 - Self-motivated, mainly interested in cloud-native and AIGC field
 - Certificated swimmer
 - Constantly working out